opnsense/docs/source/manual/how-tos/shaper.rst

  **description**        ShapeHTTPSDownload   *Enter a descriptive name*
 ====================== ==================== =====================================================

-This way http and https traffic will be treated the same (total max of 1Mbps).
+This way http and https traffic will be treated the same (total max of 1 Mbps).

 Now press |apply| to activate the traffic shaping rules.